League of Women Voters v. Utah State Legislature: Background

 The case arose out of the passage of Proposition 4 by Utah voters in 2018, which made changes to redistricting procedures, including the creation of an independent redistricting commission, designed to stop gerrymandering.
 Following the passage of Proposition 4, the Utah State Legislature passed S.B.
 200, which made multiple changes to Proposition 4, including removing the ban on partisan gerrymandering.
-In 2021 the Utah State Legislature ignored the recommendations of the independent commission and instead passed their own Congressional map which was widely viewed as gerrymandered.
+In 2021 the Utah State Legislature ignored the recommendations of the independent commission and instead passed their own congressional map which was widely viewed as gerrymandered.
 As a result, a number of organizations sued, including the League of Women Voters of Utah and Mormon Women for Ethical Government.
 The case came before the Utah Supreme Court on interlocutory appeal.

 Decision

 The Utah Supreme Court heard oral arguments on July 11, 2023.
 Observers reported that the justices appeared skeptical of the legislature's arguments.
 Exactly one year later on July 11, 2024, the court unanimously (5–0) ruled in favor of the League of Women Voters.
-The court ruled that the people have a constitutional right to "alter or reform their government" and that it is protected from government infringement.
-Ballot initiatives that alter or reform the government are thus protected from impairment by the state legislature unless the legislature can show that those changes are "narrowly tailored to advance a compelling government interest."
+The court ruled that the people have a constitutional right to reform their through government ballot initiative, and legislation that would impair such reforms is subject to strict scrutiny.
 The court then remanded the case back to the district court for further proceedings.